sofiiakepeshchuk/python-eda-analysis/README.md

 ## Overview
 This project focuses on exploratory data analysis (EDA) using Python to understand the dataset, identify patterns, and extract meaningful insights.

-The analysis includes data cleaning, transformation, and visualization to better understand the structure and relationships within the data.
+EDA is a crucial step in data analysis as it helps uncover trends, detect anomalies, and understand relationships between variables :contentReference[oaicite:0]{index=0}

 ---